GitHubRulesOK/MyNotes/AppNotes/SumatraPDF/Addins/ReadMe.md

 Index

 ExportPNG	https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/ExportPng \
 		A script which requires and uses MuPDF to convert a page or pages to PNG format

 RotatePDF	https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/RotatePDF \
 		A script which requires and uses Cpdf or Qpdf (default) to permanently rotate a PDF viewed single page or pages

 SpdfGoTo	https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins/Search \
-			A script using requires and uses wscript (Windows default) to go to or search forward at a given page or name
+		A script which requires and uses wscript (Windows default) to go to or search forward at a given page or name